corsairmarks/enable_synthetic_leader_traits_for_machine_leaders/mod/README.md

+**_DEPRECATED:_** Paradox has applied this change in 3.6 "Orion" alongside overall changes to ascension paths - if you have that version or higher, do not use this mod.
+It remains listed for players who choose to play the 3.4 "Cepheus" versions of Stellaris.

 # Overview

 Does what [Leader Traits: All Eligible Species Traits](https://steamcommunity.com/sharedfiles/filedetails/?id=2499031295) does for species-based leader traits, but for Machine Units - they gain the Synthetic leader traits.
 In order to qualify, the Machine Unit leader(s) must belong to a Machine Intelligence with the Synthetic Age ascension perk, to a non-gestalt empire with the Synthetic Personality Matrix technology, or an Ancient Machine Intelligence.